Landlord Decision Guide · Updated 2026

 The Decision Process, Step by Step

-- Confirm your written criteria were set before advertising
+• Confirm your written criteria were set before advertising, then measure results against them – nothing improvised.

-- Document the specific reason in writing, tied to the criteria
+• Document the specific reason in writing, tied to the criterion the applicant missed.

 Timing, Communication, and Handling Questions